Sanmo-Labs/rumpty-docs/docs/databases/create-a-database.md

 ## Step 4: Zone

 Choose where the database runs.
-New databases default to `olas-closet`.
+For now, new databases default to `olascloset`.
 Your database will be provisioned in the selected zone with the resources included in the plan.

 ## Step 5: Service basics